dklopstein/dev-journal/README.md

 - Backend and Storage: Utilizes LocalStorage to store user data locally on their device in JSON format.
 - Testing Framework:
   - HTML & CSS: Ensures responsiveness across various screen sizes and tests performance using LightHouse.
-  - JavaScript: Unit testing with Jest to ensure functionality and reliability.
+  - JavaScript: Unit testing with Jest to ensure functionality and reliability and used Puppeteer to perform E2E testing, simulating real-world user scenarios to ensure application functions as expected from start to finish.

 ### Non-Functional Features
 - Responsiveness: Ensures the application works seamlessly across different devices and screen sizes.